Kylyssa Shay worked as a florist for 18 years and has created and taught an assortment of crafts to adults and children of all ages.

-Step Six: Hook the Wires to the Battery
+Step 6: Hook the Wires to the Battery

-Step Seven: Put the First Wire Into the Salt Water Bath
+Step 7: Put the First Wire Into the Salt Water Bath

 Mix table salt into a glass or plastic bowl of warm water until you can dissolve no more in it.
 Remove the negative terminal's wire, leaving the positive terminal's wire attached.
 Lay the positive wire's end in the saltwater bath.

-Step Eight: Attach the Second Wire to the Battery and Submerge the Tin
+Step 8: Attach the Second Wire to the Battery and Submerge the Tin

 Set one stripped end of the negative wire into the saltwater bath.
 Then set the tin into saltwater bath so the side to be etched is in the water above the negative wire end and touching it.
 Then attach the negative wire to the negative battery terminal.
 This will make a stream of bubbles come up from the wire's tip under the tin.
 This is normal and desired.